-The Good Grief Network has developed a 10-step programme for psycho-social resilience in these chaotic times, with the aim of collectively processing participants’ climate-change related grief and anxiety while building community connections.
-Beacon Hub is pleased to partner with ONCA to host this offering in Brighton as European pioneers of this programme.
+The Good Grief Network have developed a 10-step programme for Psycho-social resilience in these chaotic times with the aim of collectively processing our climate grief, eco-anxiety and solastalgia while building connections in our community.
+Beacon Hub and ONCA are pleased to co-host this offering in Brighton as European pioneers of this programme.

-The programme runs weekly from Monday 13 May to Monday 15 July.
+The programme runs from Monday 13th of May through to Monday 15th of July.
 The 10 week course costs £100 plus Eventbrite booking fee.
-Book here.

-For more information on the Good Grief Network see https://www.goodgriefgroup.org/about/ or direct any questions to: firstname.lastname@example.org
+For more information on the Good Grief Network: https://www.goodgriefgroup.org/about/

 “Grief is necessary to the vitality of the soul.
 Contrary to our fears, grief is suffused with life-force” – Francis Weller